leoluyi/dotfiles/vim/vim_shortcut_keys.md

              :%sort n for numeric sort.

-vim +10 {file}           -   Opens the file at line 10 vim +/bash {file}        -   Opens the file cronjob-lab.yml on the first occurence of bash
+vim +10 {file}           -   Opens the file at line 10 vim +/str {file}         -   Opens the {file} on the first occurence of "str"

 :set nonumber            -   Disable line number
 :set norelativenumber    -   Disable relative line number

 :version                 -   Check vim version
 :echo v:version          -   Print version in 3-digit number

+:cd %:p:h                -   Change directory to the currently open file.

 :so[ource] {file}        -   Read Ex commands from {file}.
 These are commands that
                              start with a ":".